Kiprosh/ToDo-App-using-Reactjs/README.md

 3) Open url `http://localhost:8000` on your local in Chrome or FF or Safari browser.

 4) To edit, click individual todo item and it will "Inline Edit" to update.
-To re-order list items, drag and drop list items.
+To re-order, drag and drop individual todo list items.